jckantor/cbe30338-book/_build/html/_sources/Syllabus.md

 Teaching assistants assist with

-* instruction during the Friday lab sessions,
+* Instruction during the Friday lab sessions.
-* are available to answer questions regarding homework and assignments,
+* Are available to answer questions regarding Python coding, and the content homework and assignments.
-* prepare solutions to homework problems,
+* Prepare solutions to homework assignments.
-* assist with course grading.
+* Assist with grading assignments and quizzes.
+* Be present to help assess student project presentations during regular class periods.

 ## Textbook